-The number of bank-owned homes has dropped by 40.6% since last year, according to CoreLogic, making 61 consecutive months of year-over-year declines.
+The number of bank-owned homes has dropped by 25.9% since last year, according to CoreLogic, making 61 consecutive months of year-over-year declines.

-CoreLogic, a data and analytics company, reports that just 1% of all homes with a mortgage were in foreclosure in June 2016, marking a return to September 2007 levels, before the housing bubble burst.
-It reports that the number of foreclosures on the market has declined for 56 straight months.
+CoreLogic, a data and analytics company, reports that just 0.8% of all homes with a mortgage were in foreclosure in November 2016, marking a return to June 2007 levels, before the housing bubble burst.

 Shopping for a foreclosure can still help you find a bigger, better home than you might otherwise be able to afford.

-If you're looking to buy a foreclosed home in Minnesota, Colorado, Utah, Michigan or Nebraska — all states with foreclosure rates of just 0.3% — you may have a hard time finding one.
+If you're looking to buy a foreclosed home in Arizona, California, Minnesota or Utah — all states with foreclosure rates of just 0.3% — you may have a hard time finding one.